Rush Limbaugh Thanksgiving week as we kick off three days of broadcast excellence this week.

 And I'm wondering, sir, do you have any plans in the near future for interviews with him, for talking to him on the air?

-I mean, I did hear you get a, you know, you spoke about an email update you got from him the other day, but other than that, it's like, I mean, it it looks like the best candidate here is not getting pushed by the strongest conservative people.
+But other than that, it's like, I mean, it looks like the best candidate here is not getting pushed by the strongest conservative people.

-Well, here's my here's my answer to your question.
+Well, here's my answer to your question.

-Uh, because once if I if I had any of these people, they'd have all asked to come on this show.
+I'm asked this a lot, and historically, I have not gotten involved in primaries because once if I had any of these people, they'd have all asked to come on this show.

 And I respectfully say no because I'd have to ask them all back.